 One placebo-controlled clinical trial for Invokana involved 584 participants who had Type 2 diabetes that was not controlled with diet and exercise.
 The trial lasted 26 weeks.
 The average age was 55 years old.
 At the end of the trial people who took Invokana achieved a hemoglobin A1c (HbA1c) less than 7 percent.

 In four studies for the safety of the drug, 1,667 patients took Invokana for about 24 weeks.
 Most people in the study had Type 2 diabetes for about 7 years.
 In the study, the most common side effects participants suffered were yeast infections and urinary tract infections.
 About 10 percent of women and 4 percent of men suffered from yeast infections because of the large amount of sugar in urine.

 Alternatives to Invokana

 People with Type 2 diabetes have numerous treatment options to discuss with their health care providers.

 The most basic recommendation is eating a healthy diet that will help patients maintain healthy weight, blood pressure, cholesterol levels and blood glucose levels.
 Leading a lifestyle that includes exercise or regular physical activity is also highly recommended.

+Some doctors may prescribe insulin shots, pumps or injectors.
+It’s important to take them as prescribed.
 All diabetes medications carry a risk of side effects, and the benefits of each medication should be greater than its risks.